 - Where is Swallow’s Nest Castle?

-- Are there an Italian restaurant in Crimea
+- Is there an Italian restaurant in Crimea?

 - Who owns Swallow’s Castle Today?